revaturelabs/staging-management-system-old/README.md

 # Staging Management System
-An application to track attendance, job status, and requirements of associates
+An application to track attendance, job status, and requirements of associates!

 ### Commit early and often!!!!